Chriscastanuela/tab-jumper/README.md

 # About
 <p>The "Tab-Jumper" extension allows you to easily jump to a specific VSCode tab or tab group and move tabs/tab groups around with different commands</p>
+* If you want a Microsoft version and you know which keys would be best for a Microsoft keyboard let me know and I will add that in
 # Commands
 ### Jump to tabs 1 through 9 in a tab group
 <ul>